maxxy4real/cucumberjsAPI/README.md

-### Pre-requisites to run automated test
-Node installed on machine

-1. unzip directory to local machine, cd in, and run `npm install` via terminal
+# Pre-requisite
+ - clone the repository || Download and unzip this file
+ - Node version v12.19.0 or higher `(https://nodejs.org/en/download/)`

+ # Set up
+  - run `npm install` This will install all the packages and its dependencies

+ # Running test locally
-2. to run api tests `npm run test:api`
+   - To start tests run `npm run test:api` within the root